 - Level III: the ability to live on your own for 12 months.

 Anything beyond that and you are looking at a higher level of personal preparedness that few achieve or even aim to achieve.
-That is just fine as the ability to live without outside help for a full year will almost guarantee your survival under almost any situation.
+That’s just fine, though.
+The ability to survive a full year into a collapse means you could survive just about anything.

 Level I Prep List

-Start listing what supplies and skills you need.
-Work through each of the categories I just listed.
+Write down what supplies and skills you need.
+Work through each of the categories I listed.

 - Security may not be an immediate concern in the aftermath of many short-term emergencies, but it’s not a stretch to imagine situations where your immediate survival requires the ability to defend yourself, your family, and the supplies you’ve worked hard to acquire.
 Are you ready for that?